FACTS ABOUT LYME

 The bacteria which causes Lyme disease is evolved.
 It changes shape & likes to penetrate into joints, bones & muscle tissue, & nerve fibers.
 This is how it can affect all organs, joints, & systems.
 It is not a bacteria confined to serum.
 This is one reason why tests may have trouble getting enough antibodies in each serum sample to trigger a positive test.

 You can have a negative Lyme disease test & still be infected.
-There are noted high false negative rates from the antibody tests.
+There are noted high false-negative rates from the antibody tests.
 You can also have a Lyme disease positive CSF (cerebral spinal fluid) test, & still have negative Lyme disease serum (blood) tests.

 The bacteria which causes Lyme disease has a long life-cycle & evades treatment.
-This is why a one month supply of a tetracycline antibiotic may not be enough to treat your disease if the disease has already disseminated.
+This is why a one-month supply of a tetracycline antibiotic may not be enough to treat your disease if the disease has already disseminated.

 Some research suggests that patients who do not get better from Lyme disease may have a genetic factor responsible for their symptoms persisting.
 More clinical research is currently being done on this.
 In addition, patients may have gotten rid of Lyme disease, yet are undiagnosed for what is causing them to continue to have poor health (secondary disease to Lyme disease, newly triggered autoimmune disease, or possibly other tick-borne diseases that have never been diagnosed, for example).

 There is controversy in the medical community, & some doctors dismiss patients who have been seeking answers for a long period of time with very real clinical symptoms & deterioration.
 As a result of this, patients spend a lot of money on treatments without any scientific proof or basis that they work because they become desperate to feel healthy.
 We highly discourage pursuing these paths of treatment.
 These treatments can be dangerous to the body at worst &, at best, be safe but create a huge financial strain without ever making the patient better.
 They may create a placebo effect without ever treating the real infection or underlying issue.
+They also result in a lot of poor anecdotal information about Lyme disease as patients mistake correlation for causation, erroneously linking the particular treatment they are on to cyclical variation in their symptoms.

 There is always an answer to what is going on.
 We encourage finding medical specialists who will thoroughly investigate & properly diagnose the patient with any possible overlapping & previously undiagnosed diseases.
 If a patient does not get correctly diagnosed with other diseases they may have, they will never get proper treatment & never get better.
 Seeking proper care & treatment from a medical specialist in each field of specialty with which a patient has a problem is vital.
 Both the patient & the doctor must not dismiss Lyme disease, or overlook other diseases that are causing the continued clinical deterioration.